Kitty Pryde: Ultimate Marvel

 The Ultimate version of Shadowcat (Kitty Pryde) first appears as a 14-year-old girl in Ultimate X-Men #21.
 She is also Jewish and wears the Star of David around her neck, but does not appear to possess the same genius IQ as her mainstream (Earth-616) counterpart.

 Kitty's mother, worried about Kitty's mutation, seeks help from Professor Charles Xavier.
 Kitty becomes a student at Xavier's school, when her mother allows her to attend under the condition she does not take part in any X-Men missions, nor train in any "Danger Room" simulations.
 Kitty soon rebels against this and joins the X-Men as their youngest member.
 She idolizes Spider-Man and has a crush on him; she even dates Peter Parker for a time.
 After a fierce argument with Professor Xavier concerning Peter's secret identity, which his Aunt May had just found out about, Kitty leaves the X-Men and enrolls in Peter's school.
 Their relationship is strained after their romantic involvement (as superheroes) becomes publicly known, making it impossible for them to date anymore in their civilian identities, and eventually comes to an end when Peter realizes he cannot get over his feelings for Mary Jane.
 However, Kitty still retains strong feelings for him.

 Following the disastrous flood triggered by Magneto and the subsequent ban of public use of mutant powers, Kitty assumes the identity of Shroud.
 Kitty also discovers that she can also decrease the space between her atoms make herself super-dense, giving her both superhuman strength and durability.
 When the authorities see Kitty as a threat, she enters into a fierce rage and demonstrates these powers for the first time to her friends.
 She is strong and angry enough to punch Spider-Man several feet through the air.
 She eventually escapes and goes into hiding in the now abandoned Morlock Tunnel with Iceman and the Human Torch after Peter Parker's death.

 Kitty makes an appearance in Ultimate Comics: X, locating Jimmy Hudson who is revealed to be Wolverine's son.
 Kitty was charged by Logan before his death to locate Jimmy and reveal his true origins to him.

 After the death of Spider-Man she formed new team of X-Men consisting of herself, Iceman and the Human Torch.
 They soon rescued the mutant Rogue from the mutant-hunting Nimrod robots, going on to recruit Jimmy Hudson into their group as well.
-After killing the mutant-hunting William Stryker, Kitty decided to leave New York for the Southwest along with Bobby, Rogue, and Jimmy (leaving only Johnny behind) to save the mutants there and defeat the Nimrods, now controlled by the deceased Stryker's consciousness.
+After killing William Stryker, Kitty decided to leave New York for the Southwest along with Bobby, Rogue, and Jimmy (leaving only Johnny behind) to save the mutants there and defeat the Nimrods, now controlled by the deceased Stryker's consciousness.